WHAT IS GTD?

 Put it where it belongs

-Put action reminders on the right lists.
-For example, create lists for the appropriate categories--calls to make, errands to run, emails to send, etc.
+Park reminders of your categorized content in appropriate places.
+For example, create lists for calls to make, errands to run, emails to send, etc.